 In 2015, Pressley earned the EMIILY’s List Rising Star Award and was named one of Boston Magazine’s Power Players.
 In 2014, Pressley was named to Boston Magazine’s Power of Ideas list, was a Greater Boston Chamber of Commerce Ten Outstanding Young Leaders honoree, and earned the Victim Rights Law Center's Leadership Award.

 Pressley is an Aspen-Rodel Fellow in Public Leadership (Class of 2012) and was selected as a Truman National Security Project Partner in 2012.

 Pressley’s political career spans more than 18 years, in various behind-the-scene capacities at the federal level of government.
 She previously worked as a Senior Aide for Congressman Joseph P. Kennedy II and Senator John Kerry.

-Ayanna lives in the Ashmont/Adams neighborhood of Dorchester with her husband Conan Harris and her six-year-old stepdaughter Cora.
+Ayanna lives in the Ashmont/Adams neighborhood of Dorchester with her husband Conan Harris and her nine-year-old stepdaughter Cora.